ava-labs/teleporter/contracts/validator-manager/MessageSpec.md

 ### `ValidationUptimeMessage`

-Description: Issued by the Subnet in order to provide validator uptime to the Subnet to calculate staking rewards
+Description: Provides a Validator's uptime for calculating staking rewards

 Signed by: Subnet
 Consumed by: Validator Manager contract